On this page

 Figure 3: Oil exploration success rates for the SA Cooper region, 1962 to 2020.

-So far in 2020, four exploration wells, 18 appraisal and 18 development wells have been drilled in the Cooper-Eromanga basins.
+As at 30 April 2021, 5 appraisal and 12 development wells have been drilled in the Cooper-Eromanga basins.

 Production and royalties

 Cumulative petroleum production is shown in Table 2 and Figures 5-9 show sales and production trends.
-Detailed production data (to well and individual pool level) can be downloaded via the PEPS-SA database.
+Detailed production data (to well and individual pool level) can be accessed via the PEPS South Australia online database: